MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-sql-server-change-data-capture.md

 This article shows you how to add a SQL Server on VM DB CDC source to an eventstream.

-The SQL Server on VM DB (CDC) source connector for Fabric eventstreams allows you to capture a snapshot of the current data in a SQL Server database on VM.
+The SQL Server on VM DB (CDC) source connector for Fabric event streams allows you to capture a snapshot of the current data in a SQL Server database on VM.
 The connector then monitors and records any future row-level changes to the data.
 Once these changes are captured in the eventstream, you can process this data in real-time and send it to various destinations for further processing or analysis.

 [!INCLUDE [new-sources-regions-unsupported](./includes/new-sources-regions-unsupported.md)]